 However, it’s very possible it would be a lot more expensive because you don’t get those small details across the framework that makes something linkable.
 So I’d love to hear your own experience, what you think your own good cost per link is, and of course, I’m not saying pay for a link.

 In my experience, we actually pitch a content cost and a range of a link rather than just the link, so you’re going to get value of the content marketing campaign, not a guarantee of a cost per link or rather a range on a long enough timeline with enough campaigns that you’re confident you can achieve.
 So if you like this video, feel free to comment, give us a thumbs up, subscribe, and thanks for watching the channel.
+And if this range sounds like something that will be valuable to you, check out our link building services.

 Editor’s Note: As a disclaimer, we don’t *always* achieve these numbers, but we do most of the time.
 When we don’t, we’re aware of it, and we communicate and iterate with our clients in order to get as low on the scale as possible as the campaign evolves.
 As mentioned, true cost-per-link must be evaluated on a long timeline.